hbz/lobid-blog/_posts/2017-04-05-choice-vocabularies-bibliographic-data.md

 In specific cases we draw properties/classes from other sources, for example using MADS for representing [complex subjects](https://github.com/hbz/lobid-resources/issues/187) or Music Ontology for typing sheet music.

 Finally, we create properties and classes in our own _lobid vocab_ if other relevant vocabularies don't resolve properly, aren't available in RDF or if there is no existing vocabulary providing the necessary means at all.
-This was the case for 11 classes and 18 properties, e.g. when associating isPartOf relations of a resource to a series or multi-volume work with the volume number (https://github.com/hbz/lobid-vocabs/issues/39) or when expressing dataset-specific information like the internal identifier. lobid-vocab can be found at http://purl.org/lobid/lv and is maintained on [GitHub](https://github.com/hbz/lobid-vocabs/blob/master/lobid-vocab.ttl).
+This was the case for 11 classes and 18 properties, e.g. when associating isPartOf relations of a resource to a series or multi-volume work with the volume number (see  [this issue](https://github.com/hbz/lobid-vocabs/issues/39)) or when expressing dataset-specific information like the internal identifier. lobid-vocab can be found at http://purl.org/lobid/lv and is maintained on [GitHub](https://github.com/hbz/lobid-vocabs/blob/master/lobid-vocab.ttl).
 For convenience it is written in Turtle.

 # The result